dafny-lang/dafny/docs/_includes/Grammar.md

 terminal symbols,
 * identifiers starting with an upper case letter denote nonterminal symbols.
-* A character (single-quote characters enclosing one other character) denotes just that enclosed character; the enclosed character may be preceded by a backslash to denote a special character.
-* Strings (a sequence of characters enclosed by double quote characters) denote the sequence of enclosed characters, with the backslash used to escape the succeeding character.
+* Strings (a sequence of characters enclosed by double quote characters) denote the sequence of enclosed characters.
 * `=` separates the sides of a production, e.g. `A = a b c`
 * In the Coco grammars "." terminates a production, but for readability in this document a production starts with the defined identifier in